-Setting up the QUIC.cloud DNS is easy, and only takes a few steps.
+Making QUIC.cloud your DNS provider takes only a few steps.

-On the following page, click +Add New Domain to DNS Zones.
+- Click the +Add New Domain to DNS Zones link.

 QUIC.cloud will attempt to detect your current DNS records.
-Once detection has been completed (this may take a few minutes), you will be asked to confirm your DNS information is correct.
-You can either add all of the detected records, or uncheck any that you no longer need, and click the + Enable and Add Records button.
+This may take a few minutes.
+Once detection is complete, you will be asked to confirm that your DNS information is correct.
+Accept all of the detected records, or uncheck any that you no longer need, and click the + Enable and Add Records button.

 Update Your Nameservers

 Once your DNS records have been imported into QUIC.cloud, you will need to instruct your domain registrar where to find your DNS records.

 Your domain registrar (the provider you purchased your domain name from, which is not necessarily the same as your hosting provider) still has your previous DNS provider’s nameservers on file.
 You’ll need to change them to QUIC.cloud’s nameservers.

 NS2 records at your domain registrar, to match those displayed in your QUIC.cloud DNS Zone.
 If your domain registrar has additional records (

 NS4, etc.) remove those values.
 You should only have QUIC.cloud-provided NS records at your domain registrar.
 Each domain registrar has its own process for updating nameservers, so you might have to check your registrar’s documentation for instructions.
 Here is Hostinger’s documentation, for example.